4. Analysis modules

 Please see the individual module documentation for any specific caveats and also read and cite the reference papers associated with these algorithms.

-4.1.1.
-Using parallelization for built-in analysis runs
+4.1.2.
+Using parallelization for analysis tools

 Added in version 2.8.0.